Iron buying guide

-It's rarely considered anything other than a chore, but ironing doesn't have to be stressful or time consuming.
-The right iron can help smooth out your frown lines as easily as it does your frocks.
-Preferably not in the same way, though.
+It's rarely considered anything other than a chore, but ironing doesn't have to be stressful or time consuming when you've found the best iron for your needs.

-Steam station irons are quickly gaining in popularity.
+Steam station irons are handy for those who do a lot of iron.
 If you're after a superior product that produces a lot of steam and gets the job done quickly and with minimal fuss, then one of these could be a worthwhile investment.
 If that sounds more like what you're after, check out our steam station buying guide.

 Want to know how we get our review results?
 Check out how we test irons.

 Technology has come a long way since irons were made of, well, iron, but the traditional design still dominates the market.
 These models are economical and get the job done fast, helping you to increase your spare time so that you can spend it on more important things.

 What to look for

 Your iron should be able to:

 - reliably control its temperature to handle different fabrics